-1. Remap the latest GOES-7 Visible image in the BLIZZARD dataset to a mercator projection centered on Washington DC, and place it in the fourth position in the TI dataset.
-Keep the output resolution at 4 km, and remap the entire area
+1. Remap the second latest GOES-16 Visible image in the RTGOESR/FD dataset to a mercator projection centered on Washington DC, and place it in the fourth position in the TI dataset.
+Set the output resolution at 4 km.
+IMGREMAP calculates the size needed to make the default 480x640 image.

-Type: IMGREMAP GV4 TI.4 STATION=DCA PRO=MERC RES=4 SIZE=ALL
+Type: IMGREMAP RTGOESR/FD.-1 TI.4 STATION=DCA BAND=2 PRO=MERC RES=4